kmruehl/WETOStack/_sources/workshop.md

 we produce.
 The discussions should be informed by low-level experience but maintain a high-level perspective.
-The objective of this breakout session is to establish a mutual understanding of the group's perspective on the role and impact of WETO software.
+The objective of this breakout session is to establish a mutual understanding of the group's perspective on the role and impact of WETO software within the broad context of wind energy.

 Topic suggestions:
 - To create the tools to support our own research